ExoticGamerrrYT/yimmenuv2-launchpad/README.md

 **"DLL not found" error:**

-- Click the **UPDATE** button to download YimMenuV2.dll
-- Check that antivirus isn't blocking the download
+- Check that antivirus isn't blocking the download and re-inject
-- Manually place YimMenuV2.dll in `%APPDATA%\YimMenuV2\launchpad\`

 **Injection fails:**

+- Check if BE is disabled for you platform
 - Run the launchpad as administrator
 - Temporarily disable antivirus software
 - Ensure no other mod menus are already injected